yugasun/site/content/intro/why-serverless.md

 ## Next Steps

-Dive further into the anatomy of the [Serverless Application](./the-serverless-application.md).
 Check out all the different [use cases](./use-cases.md) for serverless applications.
-Take a peek at how the Serverless Platform [compares to other software](./serverless-vs-other.md).
+Take a peek at how the Serverless Framework [compares to other software](./serverless-vs-other.md).

 Or if you’re ready, follow our [step-by-step guide](./getting-started) to start building a Serverless Application with your favorite language.